 Overall, while the Western Balkans Region has made some advancements in AI and emerging technologies, challenges such as democratic transition, bureaucracy, corruption, and political complexities continue to affect their progress.
 In Albania and Kosovo, there has been significant progress in the development and employment of AI and emerging technologies.
 However, both countries still face challenges in public administration efficiency.
-Bosnia and Herzegovina's complex political structure negatively impacts government capabilities in enhancing ambitious technological developments.
-Montenegro and North Macedonia have made improvements in AI and emerging technologies, driven by their efforts to integrate into the European Union.
+Bosnia and Herzegovina's complex political structure negatively impacts government capabilities in enhancing ambitious technologies, driven by their efforts to integrate into the European Union.
 Serbia is progressing rapidly in aligning with European technological developments.
 However, transparency and accountability issues persist, hindering the full realization of the country's potential.